 Analog equalizers use electronic hardware such as op-amps, resistors, or integrated circuits to adjust the sound output as you adjust it.
 Digital equalizers (in most cases) are different in that they do this in software using mathematical software routines.

-While both have their pros and cons, digital equalizers offer more features these days and save money since and space since they don’t need the added hardware to do the work.
+While both have their pros and cons, digital equalizers offer more features these days and save money and space since they don’t need the added hardware to do the work.
 In many cases they also include adjustable crossovers that make system adjustment even better.

 Basic recommended car equalizer settings – setting your EQ by ear